isprojects/mstform/README.md

 `converters.object`: this accept any object as raw value and returns it, including `null`.
 Prefer `converters.model` if you can.
-Warning: the default raw value is `null` and using this with basic data types (string, boolean, number and such) won't make the typechecker happy as they don't accept "null".
+Warning: the default raw value is `null` and using this with basic data types (string, boolean, number and such) won't make the type checker happy as they don't accept "null".
 Use more specific converters instead.

 ## Controlled props